lindividual/performent-optim/README.md

 1、inline style.css. <br>
 2、Add async attribute to all script tags. <br>
 ### pizza main.js
-The key is to avoid generating variable and computing inside the for...in loop.
+The key is to avoid generating variable and computing inside the for...in loop. <br>
 1、In function "updatePositions": <br>
 + move the phase variable outside the loop.
 + store the result of "document.body.scrollTop / 1250" outside the loop.